CURRICULUM

 Tudors & Stuarts

 In the last topic of year 7, students study the impact on England of the Tudor period.
 They become familiar with the importance of religion and the struggles for power between rulers and families.
-Our studies will include Henry VII & VIII, Lady Jane Grey and Mary I, Elizabeth I and Mary, Queen of Scots.
+Our studies will include Henry VIII, Lady Jane Grey and Mary I, Elizabeth I and Mary, Queen of Scots.

 Skills